mParticle/mparticle-roku-sdk/README.md

 #### 1. Configure mParticle

-When creating a new scene, include the mParticle credentials and options as the `mparticleOptions` field of the scene's the Global Node.
+When creating a new scene, include the mParticle credentials and options as the `mparticleOptions` field of the scene's Global Node.
 The mParticle Task will look for this and automatically initialize mParticle for you.

 ```brightscript
 sub main(args as dynamic)